epfl-ml4ed/runai-tutorial/README.md

 runai login
 ```

-You should be prompted with a link to get a password
+You should be prompted with a link to get a password.

+If you receive "Fail to get cluster version" or "configmaps is forbidden" warnings, you should ask another lab member who already has access to RunAI to give you the necessary rights to push to your lab's project (for ML4ED, it's `d-vet`) on ic-registry.
+If you don't follow this step, you will receive the "namespaces is forbidden" error when pushing your image later.

 Now let us login to the registry. (try with sudo if does not work)